Last Updated May 8, 202511 min read

 artifact: target/exchangeRates-0.0.1-SNAPSHOT.jar

-After you append the previous snippet, your .elasticbeanstalk/config.yml file should look like this:
+After you append the previous snippet, your .elasticbeanstalk/config.yml file should contain:

 branch-defaults: